Enesmerdane/social-media-for-university-students/README.md

 # To run this project in your environment successfully!
-The following packages need to be installed globally in your computer or you have to add it to the project.
+The following packages need to be installed globally in your computer, or you have to add it to the project.
 1. nodemon https://www.npmjs.com/package/nodemon
 2. concurrently https://www.npmjs.com/package/concurrently